-To help get over the winter blues, I spent 4 days in Tulum, Mexico with some friends for MLK weekend.
-I haven’t traveled internationally since going to Aruba last summer and between the weather and series of events that personally happened at the tail end of 2020, I desperately needed a trip.
+To help overcome the winter blues, I spent 4 days in Tulum, Mexico, with some friends during Martin Luther King weekend.
+At the time, I hadn’t traveled internationally since going to Aruba last summer, and I desperately needed a trip.

 Things to Know Before Traveling to Mexico